- Who We Are

-To ensure that you will fulfill the state and No Child Left Behind mandates as a “highly qualified” teacher, it is very important that the title of your Transitional B certificate matches: a. the master’s program in which you are enrolled; and b. the teaching position for which you were hired.
-You have three years from the issue date of your Transitional B certificate to complete your master’s degree and fulfill any test or other requirements for the initial or professional certificate.
+To ensure that you will fulfill the state mandates as a “highly qualified” teacher, it is very important that the title of your Transitional B certificate matches: a. the master’s program in which you are enrolled; and b. the teaching position for which you were hired.
+You have three years from the issue date of your Transitional B certificate to complete your master’s degree and fulfill any test and other requirements for the initial or professional certificate.
 When you have done so, your college must recommend you for either the initial or professional certificate, whichever pertains.
 You must log into your TEACH account to apply for your Trans B and successive certificates.

 Internship Certificate.
 Students enrolled in an approved graduate teacher education program may qualify for this certificate, provided they have completed half of the program’s credit hours.
 The graduate school has to request this certificate for you and it allows you to teach full time in a position that matches the certificate title.
 You have two years to complete your course and test requirements for

 the initial certificate; in addition, your college must recommend you for the initial certificate.
 You cannot renew or extend your Internship Certificate.
 In order for you to be hired under an internship certificate, the city requires you to have passed all exams except the edTPA.

 Individuals applying for certification on or after May 1, 2014 must pass